TechLabs-Berlin/trm/README.md

 - `staging` branch for the _staging_ environment
 - `production` branch for the _production_ environment

-The TRM Dashbaord is deployed on [GitHub pages](https://pages.github.com/).
+The TRM Dashboard is deployed on [GitHub pages](https://pages.github.com/).
 GitHub Actions builds the frontend and commits the build in the following repositories:

 - [`TechLabs-Berlin/trm-frontend-staging`](https://github.com/TechLabs-Berlin/trm-frontend-staging) – for the _staging_ environment
 - [`TechLabs-Berlin/trm-frontend-production`](https://github.com/TechLabs-Berlin/trm-frontend-production) – for the _production_ environment